A brief introduction on latent variable based ordinal regression models with an application to survey data: Identification of influencing factors and effect quantification

 To conclude this first example, we consider the question whether there are substantial differences in the individual response behaviours, i.e.\ whether there are parents responding systematically e.g. particularly low or high values or answering always ``unsure" etc. To this end, we fit an ordinal model as in \cref{ex:clm1} but with additional individual random effect using the \texttt{clmm} function from the \texttt{ordinal} package and compare this model, analogously to \cref{rem:interaction} with the model from \cref{ex:clm1}: \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}

-\end{kframe} \end{knitrout} Again, there is no strong evidence ($p=0.1183$) for substantial subject specific response behaviours; a test at the 5\% significance level would not reject the model from \cref{ex:clm1} in favour to a model including additional individual random effects.
+\end{kframe} \end{knitrout} Again, there is no strong evidence ($p=0.1444$) for substantial subject specific response behaviours; a test at the 5\% significance level would not reject the model from \cref{ex:clm1} in favour to a model including additional individual random effects.

-Note that, as of now, the $\texttt{clmm}$ function does not support predicting probabilities of a model containing random effects.
-In contrast, the former implementation $\texttt{clmm2}$ of $\texttt{clmm}$ does support prediction, however, provides only fitted values for a random effect of zero, cf. \citet{Christensen2015}.
-Beyond this, we present an approximate approach using the $\texttt{emmeans}$ method at the end of the following \cref{ex:clm2}.
+Note that, as of now, the \texttt{clmm} function does not support predicting probabilities of a model containing random effects.
+In contrast, the former implementation \texttt{clmm2} of \texttt{clmm} does support prediction, however, provides only fitted values for a random effect of zero\cite{Christensen2015}.
+Beyond this, we present an approximate approach using the \texttt{emmeans} method at the end of the following \cref{ex:clm2}.

+Of note, methods from the \texttt{ordinal} package seem to often not converge when there are random effects included.
+In this case, it might be worthwhile to consider e.g.\ a Bayesian random effects ordinal logistic model, cf.\ the \texttt{blrm} from the \texttt{rmsb} package \cite{HarrellJr2023b}.
+Moreover, a further alternative for including repeated measures into ordinal models is implemented in the \texttt{repolr} package \cite{Parsons2016} which extends the \texttt{polr} from the \texttt{MASS} package \cite{Venables2002}.
+More sophisticated designs for analysing survey data often involve clustering and probability sampling weights.
+We refer the interested reader to An et al.; Selosse et al.\cite{An2002, Selosse2021} or Agresti\cite[Chapter 12ff.]{Agresti2012}.